Advanced storm path

 Electrical hazard calls, outage callbacks, panel emergencies, generator calls, and lockout-adjacent urgent work need human escalation boundaries before automation or no-show controls take over.

-Human QA note: this page intentionally avoids internal-planning language and exact Webzaz pricing.
+Human QA note: this page is written for contractor readers, not staff-only planning copy or product-price promotion.
 Webzaz-fit demand is only service-page proof, city coverage, reviews, project photos, insurance-process FAQs, financing or warranty clarity, and quote-form readiness.
 LocalKit-fit demand is only lightweight local-action routing.
 Storm call triage, emergency callback, AI answering, scheduling, dispatch, tarping, inspection, and no-show controls remain separate process branches.

 Property-protection objection